Trevor Noah Disgusted by Andrew Cuomo’s Creepy Kiss Photo

 “I mean, look at this photo,” commented Noah.
 “How can you not tell that you’re making this person uncomfortable?
 If you’re doing something to someone that turns them into the [cringe] emoji, you’re doing something wrong.
 And what’s so brazen about it is that he’s doing it right in front of everybody, in the middle of a wedding.”

-Also, the incident happened in September of 2019—so this isn’t some event in the distant past, but one after the #MeToo movement had taken hold, a movement Cuomo claimed to at least verbally support in the past while doing things like objecting to Brett Kavanaugh’s Supreme Court nomination.
+Also, the incident happened in September 2019—so this isn’t some event in the distant past but one after the #MeToo movement had taken hold, a movement Cuomo claimed to at least verbally support in the past while doing things like objecting to Brett Kavanaugh’s Supreme Court nomination.